Burbot: Life history

 Burbot reach sexual maturity at between four and seven years of age.
+Unlike most freshwater fish, they spawn in mid to late winter.
 Spawning season typically occurs between December and March, often under ice at extremely low temperatures ranging between 1 and 4 °C. During a relatively short season lasting from two to three weeks, burbot spawn multiple times, but not every year.

 As broadcast spawners, burbot do not have an explicit nesting site, but rather release eggs and sperm into the water column to drift and settle.
 When spawning, many male burbot gather around one or two females, forming a spawning ball.
 Writhing in the open water, males and females simultaneously release sperm and eggs.
 Depending on water temperatures, the incubation period of the eggs lasts from 30 to 128 days.
 Fertilized eggs then drift until they settle into cracks and voids in the substrate.